 Distributed solar power and microgrid technology

 A microgrid is a small electrical grid that can independently power a small number of homes.
-There are several different ways to power a microgrid, but currently the most popular way is to use a combination of solar power and batteries.
+There are several different ways to power a microgrid.
+But currently, the most popular way is to use a combination of solar power and batteries.
 Microgrids can also be connected to the grid itself as a backup.

 Burying power lines would also help prevent wildfire

 Where it is practical to do so, burying electrical transmission lines also reduces the risk of wildfires.
 San Diego Gas and Electric recently reported that they’ve buried 60% of its power transmission lines.
-They’ve also announced that an additional 20 miles of high-risk power lines are soon going to be buried.
+SDG&E has also announced that an additional 20 miles of high-risk power lines are soon going to be buried.